miphe/mi6.theme/README.md

 ## Installation

-You can install Nesta as [instructed here](https://github.com/gma/nesta), installing a theme is covered in the documentation.
+You can install Nesta as [instructed here](https://github.com/gma/nesta) or [here](http://nestacms.com), installing a theme is covered [here in the documentation](http://nestacms.com/docs/design/theme).

 ## Getting started